WHAT IS THE CORNEA?

 Preventing corneal disease starts with a healthy lifestyle.
-Eat a balanced plant-based diet and avoid refined, fatty, and sugary foods.
+By eating a balanced plant-based diet and avoiding refined, fatty, and sugary foods, you can greatly decrease your chances of contracting a corneal condition.
 Always avoid smoking and consuming alcohol.
-Exercise regularly, drink plenty of water, and get adequate sleep.
-More and more research is proving that a healthy lifestyle will lead to a healthy pair of eyes – visit our Health & Wellness blog for more information!
+Exercise regularly, drink plenty of water, and get adequate sleep as well.
+More and more research is proving that a healthy lifestyle will lead to a healthy pair of eyes.

 CONJUNCTIVITIS (Pink Eye)

 This disease causes swelling, itching, burning, and redness of the conjunctiva, the protective membrane that lines the eyelids and covers exposed areas of the sclera, or white of the eye.
 Conjunctivitis is easily spread from person to person.
 Conjunctivitis can be caused by a bacterial or viral infection, allergy, environmental irritants, contact lens products, eye drops, or eye ointments.
 At its onset, conjunctivitis is usually painless and does not harm vision.
 The infection will clear in most cases without requiring medical care.
 But for some forms of conjunctivitis, treatment will be needed.
 If treatment is delayed, the infection may worsen and cause corneal inflammation and loss of vision.